Parathyroid Education on Video

 Featured Flicks are 3-10 minute videos with detailed information on many parathyroid subjects.
 Enjoy!

-Part II: Hyperparathyroidism: NIH Criteria and High Calcium Levels
+Part I: Hyperparathyroidism: NIH Criteria and High Calcium Levels

 Hyperplasia is Rare: Parathyroid Disease confusion in diagnosis